sinhaashish/data-structure/README.md

 # Data Structure
-The complete data structure in go lang
+The complete data structure in go language

 API documentation template for Jekyll.
 Browse through a [live demo](https://tangerine-lemon.cloudvent.net/).
 Start documenting your API with this configurable theme.